Wood for Details

 For optimal visual appeal your entire detail scheme must be harmonious.
 A chaotic design scheme that lacks a common thread will not be appealing to most people.
 The brain is scrambling looking for some cohesion in what it is seeing but cannot find any.
 Anyone with a discerning eye will pick up on this immediately.

 The choice of wood for the center ring of the rosette is typically the focal point for composing a design scheme for my guitars.
 What I look for is primarily its color and grain pattern.
 Once I figure out what to use for the center the rest of the scheme including purflings, bindings and so on quickly fall into place.
+Sometimes the same wood for the headpiece veneer and the rosette will give a cohesive look if the rest of the scheme is on the edge.

 Choosing Colors for your Design Scheme